Going back to school and earning a graduate degree is an investment — plain and simple.

 1. LONG-TERM JOB SATISFACTION:

 Pursuing a graduate degree allows you to learn more in depth about a field you’re interested in, meaning that you will be well-equipped to land your dream job after you graduate.
-For example, a doctorate in physical therapy can enable you to open your own practice, and a master’s in organizational and strategic leadership will help you to become the workplace leader you’ve always known you were capable of being.
+For example, a doctorate in physical therapy can enable you to open your own practice, and a master’s in business and organizational leadership will help you to become the workplace leader you’ve always known you were capable of being.

 Studying a field that is meaningful to you in order to pursue an interesting and dynamic career is incredibly rewarding, and it’s worth noting that being passionate about your job can also lead to increased professional success.